Around groups in Hilbert Geometry: Gromov-hyperbolicity

-A group $\G$ of finite type is \emph{Gromov-hyperbolic} if its Cayley graph given by one of its finite generating sets\footnote{This property does not depend on the generating set.} is Gromov-hyperbolic for the word metric.
+A group $\G$ of finite type is \emph{Gromov-hyperbolic} if its Cayley graph given by one of its finite generating sets\footnote{This property does not depend on the choice of the generating set.} is Gromov-hyperbolic for the word metric.

 \begin{theorem}[Benoist \cite{MR2094116}] Let $\O$ be a divisible convex set divided by a group $\G$.
 Then the following are equivalent: \begin{enumerate} \item The metric space $(\O,d_{\O})$ is Gromov-hyperbolic. \item The convex $\O$ is strictly convex. \item The boundary of $\O$ is $\C^1$. \item The group $\G$ is Gromov-hyperbolic. \end{enumerate} \end{theorem}